 Elizabeth earned her Bachelor of Arts degree, certifications in Public Administration and Criminology from Memorial University of Newfoundland.
 She holds post graduate diplomas in Human Resources Management and Occupational Health & Safety from Ryerson University.

 She joined CPHRNB in 2012 and has been an active member of the North East executive team since that time.
-She serves on the Provincial Standards Committee and has served on the National Operations Panel for the construction of the National Knowledge Exam questions.
+She serves as the Chair of the Provincial Standards Committee and has served on the National Operations Panel for the construction of the National Knowledge Exam questions.
 She has been a member of HRPA since 2001 and received her CHRL designation in Ontario in 2006.
-Elizabeth also volunteers on various local committees such as the Parent School Support Committee with the Anglophone North School District.

 Fran White, Director

 Fran does Corporate Privacy for Service New Brunswick, a crown corporation of the Government of New Brunswick.

 She is an active member of the Chartered Professionals in Human Resources New Brunswick, having been the President of the Provincial Executive from 2008- 2012.
 Presently, Fran sits on the Provincial Board as a Director-at-Large, and Chairs the Professional Standards Committee.
 She is also the past-President of the Fredericton Chapter of Human Resources.

 As the NB President, Fran represented the interests of the NB membership and the profession sat on the National Board of Directors of the Canadian Council of Human Resources.
 During her five years on the National board, she was Chair of the Government Relations Committee; Vice-Chair of the Human Resources and Compensation Committee; a member of the Standards Advisory Committee under the CCHRA; and, chaired a national task force established to look at the creation of a non-degreed designation in Human Resources.